defra91/.NET-Mongorize/README.md

 ## Dockerfile

 The project provides a `Dockerfile`, which is responsible for building the image used to compile the library.
 The image's sole purpose is to compile the library, so it can be integrated into a continuous integration pipeline.

+## Unit tests

+On the folder `test` you will find the collection of all the unit tests that have been written for the library.